Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

+Next we examine the probability $\mathbb{P}_e$ of Bob's decoding error averaged over all possible codebooks.
 Since Alice's symbol power $P_f$ is a decreasing function of the codeword length $n$, the standard channel coding results for constant power (and constant rate) do not directly apply.
-Thus, we examine the probability $\mathbf{P}_e$ of Bob's decoding error averaged over all possible codebooks.
-Let Bob employ a maximum-likelihood (ML) decoder (i.e.~minimum distance) to process the received vector $\mathbf{y}_b$ when $\mathbf{c}(W_k)$ was sent.
+Let Bob employ a maximum-likelihood (ML) decoder (i.e.~minimum distance decoder) to process the received vector $\mathbf{y}_b$ when $\mathbf{c}(W_k)$ was sent.
 The decoder suffers an error event $E_i(\mathbf{c}(W_k))$ when $\mathbf{y}_b$ is closer to another codeword $\mathbf{c}(W_i)$, $i\neq k$.
 The decoding error probability, averaged over all codebooks, is then:

 where $\mathbb{E}_X[\cdot]$ denotes the expectation operator over random variable $X$ and (\ref{eq:unionbound}) follows from the union bound.
 Let $\mathbf{d}=\mathbf{c}(W_k)-\mathbf{c}(W_i)$.
 Then $\|\mathbf{d}\|_2$ is the distance between two codewords, where $\|\cdot\|_2$ is the $\mathcal{L}_2$ norm.
 Since codewords are independent and Gaussian, $d_j\sim\mathcal{N}(0,2P_f)$ for $j=1,2,\ldots,n$ and $\|\mathbf{d}\|_2^2=2P_f U$, where $U\sim\chi^2_n$, with $\chi^2_n$ denoting the chi-squared distribution with $n$ degrees of freedom.
 Therefore, by \cite[Eq.~(3.44)]{madhow08digicom}: